 This course is the second level of an academic series designed to help students upgrade the accuracy of their written language expression through focused work on grammar and academic vocabulary as related to the course content.
 It is most appropriate for students who are intending to take college or university courses.
 Students will receive instruction and practice in reading, proofreading and editing skills, as well as moderately complex grammar and syntax structures to be able to write on concrete and some abstract topics.
-Students will be responsible for creating a portfolio of completed tasks over the course of the semester.

 Throughout the process of preparing for a range of college assignments, students will receive instruction in skills and strategies in the following areas:

 - Proofread and edit their own written texts, revising drafts effectively, reading thoughtfully and responding effectively to peer and instructor feedback.

 - Demonstrate oral fluency in using grammatical, syntactical, and lexical structures typically occurring in moderately demanding academic contexts.

 - Write cohesive single and connected paragraphs using appropriate connective words and phrases.

 - Demonstrate mastery of word forms, word choice, register, clause, sentence and longer text elements, and mechanics specified for this and lower levels of mastery.

 - Use appropriately and effectively the following grammar and syntax structures: present modals of possibility and certainty; phrases for intensifying possibility; prepositional phrases to extend noun groups; paired conjunctions; complex sentences: adverb clauses, 1st and 2nd conditional sentences, non-defining adjective clauses.

 - Expanded range of vocabulary that includes words and expressions related to general content areas

 Use common software to communicate and to complete information management tasks such as word processing assignments, sending emails, or signing in to an online learning management system.